 Plenty of hotels in Sweden are dog-friendly.
 (Including 44% of hotels in Stockholm according to a survey that I did in 2018.)
 However, make sure you book ahead as there will usually only be a small number of designated pet-friendly rooms.
 Additionally, hotels tend to be quite expensive in Sweden.

 I also found Airbnbs in Sweden to be rather expensive and limited in number, especially when you are restricted to pet-friendly options.
 It didn’t help that some of my enquiries went unanswered (maybe as I mentioned I had a dog in the message, although I only contacted pet-friendly Airbnbs).
-Although our Airbnb room in Gothenburg was with one of the most friendly I stayed at anywhere in Europe!
+Although our Airbnb room in Gothenburg was one of the most friendly we stayed at anywhere in Europe!

 If visiting Sweden in summer time, I recommend looking into camping with your dog.
 Many travellers with dogs drive there in their own campervan.
 Campervans are also available to hire in Sweden, although the prices are expensive during the peak summer season.
 However, on the other hand there is the common practice of wild camping and the Swedish Right of Public Access.

 We found that the majority of campsites permit dogs for campers, although dogs may not always be allowed in cabins.
 No fee applies for dogs at most campsites, and sometimes there’s great facilities for dogs such as agility parks and nearby dog beaches.